centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/downtimes.md

 maintenance operations on a host or a service: they allow us to avoid receiving false positives.

-Recurrent Downtime periods are Downtime periods that recur repetitively.
+Recurrent downtime periods are downtime periods that recur repetitively.

 Example: A back-up of the virtual machines is performed every day from 8 PM to midnight.
 This type of back-up has a tendency to saturate the CPU use of all the virtual machines.
-It is necessary to program recurrent Downtime periods on the services concerned to avoid receiving notifications from 8 PM to midnight.
+It is necessary to program recurrent downtime periods on the services concerned to avoid receiving notifications from 8 PM to midnight.

 > Downtime periods are taken into account in the calculation of the